api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 2. Contradict all AwardedBid events that are `REPORT_FULFILLMENT_PERIOD_SECONDS` old without a matching reported fulfillment.
-Make no action for other AwardedBid events because they are within the fulfillment period.
+Make no action for other AwardedBid events that are within the fulfillment period.

 3. For all ReportedFulfillment events without a matching ConfirmedFulfillment or ContradictedFulfillment, fetch the PlacedBid event to determine which chain